materiaraiding/materiaraiding-old/dsr.md

 Once pulled, tanks will stack the bosses and the party will stay south.

 {: .damage }
 > As Adelphel goes untargetable soon after the phase starts, players should spend their buffs and openers on him.
-Throughought the phase both bossess should be kept as similar health as possible.
+Throughout the phase both bossess should be kept as similar health as possible.

 After a **Holiest of Holy** raid wide Grinnaux will cast **Empty Dimension**, forming a donut AOE centered on him.
 At the same time Adelphel will cast **Holy Shield Bash**, a tethered AOE tankbuster that is targeted on a random player.
 The MT must walk through this tether and bring it north of the bosses to take the tankbuster **with invulnerability**.
 At the same time the party will take a **Heavensblaze** stack at the south.